 Rule 4001-1 Automatic Stay - Relief from.

-(a) Order Establishing Response and Hearing Dates.
-When a motion for relief from the automatic stay is filed, the clerk will provide to the movant an order setting an answer date and a hearing date.
-Unless service is made electronically through the ECF system, the movant must serve the order upon the persons specified under F.R.B.P.
+(a) Filing a Motion for Relief from Automatic Stay.
+A motion for relief from the automatic stay must be filed using the self-scheduling procedures set forth in L.B.R.9002-1.
+Unless service is made electronically through the ECF system, the movant must serve the motion and semi-passive notice upon the persons specified under F.R.B.P.
 4001 and L.B.R.
 4001-6.
-In the alternative, a self-scheduled motion for the relief from the automatic stay will proceed as outlined in L.B.R.
-9002-1.

 (b) Combination of Motions.
 A motion for relief from the stay may not be combined with a request for any other relief.